Avianca Summary Table

 What is my LifeMiles number?

-You can find your LifeMiles number by signing in to your account, looking on your membership card, or through a variety of marketing emails Avianca sends to you.
+You can find your LifeMiles number by signing in to your account, looking on your membership card, or through a variety of marketing emails that Avianca sends to you.

 If you can’t find it there, try using the forgot my password tool to reset your account so you can get in.
 Alternatively, you can call the customer service desk to find your number.